Jose Menendez

-Jose Antonio Menendez (born March 11, 1969) is an American politician who is a member of the Texas Senate for District 26.
-A member of the Democratic Party, he is a former member of the Texas House of Representatives for District 124.
-He won a special election on February 17, 2015, for the state Senate, to replace Leticia Van de Putte.
-She resigned to run, unsuccessfully as it developed, against the short-term incumbent, Ivy Taylor, for mayor of San Antonio, Texas.
-Menendez defeated fellow Democratic State Representative Trey Martinez Fischer to succeed Van de Putte.

-Menendez served in the Texas House from 2001 to 2015.
-Prior to his service in the State House, he was a member of the San Antonio City Council for District 6.
+José Antonio Menéndez (born March 11, 1969) is an American politician who is a member of the Texas Senate for District 26 and a Democrat.
+Prior to his service in the Senate he was a member of the Texas House of Representatives for District 124 from 2001 to 2015, he was also a member of the San Antonio City Council for District 6.

 Background

-Jose Menendez was born in San Juan in Hidalgo County in South Texas.
+José Menéndez was born in San Juan in Hidalgo County in South Texas.
 He graduated in 1987 from Central Catholic Marianist High School.
 Four years later, he graduated from Southern Methodist University in University Park, Texas, where he received his Bachelor of Business Administration and a Bachelor of Arts in Latin American Studies.
 He returned to San Antonio, where he took over his family business in 1991.

-Menendez and his wife, Cehlia Newman-Menendez, have three children: Dominic Newman-Menendez, Victoria Newman-Menendez, and Austin Newman-Menendez.
-Menendez and his family reside in San Antonio and Austin, Texas.

 Political career

-Menendez was appointed to the San Antonio Zoning Commission for District 6 in 1994.
+Menéndez was appointed to the San Antonio Zoning Commission for District 6 in 1994.
 In 1997, after a heated campaign, he was elected to the District 6 seat on the city council.

-In 1999, Menendez was re-elected to the council with more than 84 percent of the vote.
+In 1999, Menéndez was re-elected to the council with more than 84 percent of the vote.
 He served on the Small Business, International, and Ethics committees.
 He also was the chairman of the City's Community Revitalization Action Group (CRAG).
 In 2000, term-limited on the council, he ran for the state House of Representatives and was sworn into his first term in 2001.
 As a representative, Menendez headed the House Committee on Defense and Veterans' Affairs, which put him in contact with thousands of Texas veterans and provided a basis for his successful run thereafter for the Texas Senate.

+In 2014, State Senator Leticia Van de Putte resigned to run against the short-term incumbent, Ivy Taylor, for mayor of San Antonio, Texas.
+Menéndez entered the race against fellow Democratic State Representative Trey Martinez Fischer to succeed to finish the term.
+Martinez Fischer had received a plurality of the votes, but came short of the majority needed to win the seat.
+In the run off on February 17, 2015, Menendez was able to secure almost 60% of the vote.

-Menendez won election to a full term in the state Senate in the Democratic primary on March 1, 2016, when he defeated his former opponent, Trey Martinez Fischer, who, this time gave up the District 116 House seat, Fischer held, to run for the Senate.
-A number of lobbyists and political action committees which had supported Martinez Fischer switched allegiance to the incumbent Menendez, whose campaign chairman, Colin Strother, worked in numerous successful campaigns; among them U.S. Representative Henry Cuellar of Laredo in Texas's 28th congressional district.
-Menendez faced no Republican opposition in his heavily Democratic district.
+Menéndez won election to a full term in the state Senate in the Democratic primary on March 1, 2016, when he again defeated Trey Martinez Fischer.
+A number of lobbyists and political action committees which had supported Martinez Fischer switched allegiance to the incumbent Menéndez, whose campaign chairman, Colin Strother, worked in numerous successful campaigns; among them U.S. Representative Henry Cuellar of Laredo in Texas's 28th congressional district.
+Menéndez faced no Republican opposition in his heavily Democratic district.